leejunta/Employment/2017-04-08-employment.markdown

 status is the strongest indicator of employment status in our model (or any resonable model, for that matter) is highly problematic.

-### Gender roles pertaining to parenting continue to drive women out of the workforce
+### Gender roles pertaining to parenting may drive women out of the workforce

 The current maternity leave policy in the US, the Family and Medical Leave Act (FMLA), provides most US employees with upto 12 weeks of unpaid maternal leave.